sufyanshaik/sufyanshaik.github.io/_pages/about.md

 Hi!
 Welcome to my website.

 My name is Sufyan and I am a member of Technology Development team at Micron Technology Inc., where I help R&D teams and Fab teams design better semiconductor memory chips using Advanced Modeling techniques.
+At Micron, I build Advanced Models of semiconductor memory products such as High Bandwidth Memory (HBM), NAND, and DRAM.
+I help teams from R&D, FE, BE, Assembly, Packaging, and Testing to develop some of the world's most advanced memory products.

 I have extensive experience in various Computational Materials Engineering tools such as <a rel="nofollow" href="https://vasp.at">Vienna Ab-initio Simulation Package</a> (Density Functional Theory/ab-initio Atomistic Modeling), <a rel="nofollow" href="https://jp-minerals.org/vesta/en/download.html">VESTA</a> (atomic structure visualization), <a rel="nofollow" href="https://www.brown.edu/Departments/Engineering/Labs/avdw/atat/">ATAT</a> (for special quasi-random structure generation), <a rel="nofollow" href="https://atomsk.univ-lille.fr">Atomsk</a> (atomic structure file manipulation), and TCAD software package to create <a href="https://en.wikipedia.org/wiki/Digital_twin">Digital Twin</a> of microstructural phases of metals, alloys, and semiconductor devices.
 I enjoy automating routine tasks using Shell scripting/programming, which saves time and effort.

 I have 8 years of diverse experience in Problem-solving, Stakeholder engagement through active collaborations, <a href="/projects/">R&D Project Management</a>, Team Management, Industrial & Academic Research, and Cross-functional Collaborations.
 I am experienced in solving complex business problems using the First-principles Problem-solving approach.
 I love breaking down highly techincal problems into smaller chunks and then solving them.
 Using this approach, I have:
+- Developed models that helped wafer savings and time savings resulting in faster product development cycles.
 - Developed 3x cheaper domestic alternative to international supplier using Cost Benefit Analysis.
 - Developed a 9x faster atomistic modeling workflow.
 - Optimized metallography sample preparation process resulting in 22% time-savings.